TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

 	  `After Trump’s speech, supporters begin marching toward the U.S. Capitol.` - [Visual timeline: How Jan.
 6, 2021 unraveled inside and outside the Capitol, Washington Post, 2021](https://www.washingtonpost.com/nation/interactive/2021/capitol-insurrection-visual-timeline/?itid=hp-top-table-main-0106#:~:text=restrictions.%20Read%C2%A0more%C2%A0%E2%86%92-,1%3A30%20p.m.,-After%20Trump%E2%80%99s%20speech)
 - On 6 January 2021 @ 14:21PM EST, Trump was
-	- `Q So when the President came back in this moment -- this is time stamped 1:21 -- you were telling him that his speech was cut jumped to what was happening at the Capitol.
+	- `Q So when the President came back in this moment -- this is time stamped 1:21 -- you were telling him that his speech was cut off and the recording because the coverage jumped to what was happening at the Capitol.
 Is that right?`

-	  `A Yes. sir.Q
+	  `A Yes. sir.`
-Wh at
-Did he ask any
-Capi to 17
-off and the recording because the coverage

-sir,
-was his reaction to that when he found out? questions, like what's going on at the
+	  `Q What was his reaction to that when he found out?
+Did he ask any questions, like what's going on at the Capitol?`

-- soy yean.
-It was I mean, it was don't know like the di rect quotes.
-I can just pretty much.
-like, it was, Sir. they cut. it off because they're rioting down at the Capi tote And he was, like, What do you mean?
-I` -
+	  `A — so, -- yeah.
+It was -- I mean, it was -- I don't know like the direct quotes.
+I can just pretty much, like, it was, Sir. they cut. it Off because they're rioting down at the Capitol.
+And he was. like.
+What do you mean?
+I said.
+It's, like, they're rioting down there at the Capitol.
+And he was, like, Oh really?
+And then he was like, All right. let's go see.
+And then we walked back to the back, I'm taking off his outer coat that he's wearing right now, and I get the TV, like, ready for him, and hand him over the remote, and he starts watching it and, like, seeing it

+` -
 - On 6 January 2021 @ 14:24PM EST, President Trump tweeted and then got deleted,
     - `Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify.
 USA demands the truth!` - [@realdonaldtrump Tweet, 2021](https://web.archive.org/web/20210106192450/https://twitter.com/realdonaldtrump/status/1346900434540240897)
 - On 6 January 2021 @ 14:38PM EST, President Trump tweeted,